Heysel Stadium disaster: Repercussions on UEFA Cup qualification

 Due to the weak coefficient, Football League Cup winners Nottingham Forest also missed out on UEFA Cup places in 1990–91, along with Tottenham Hotspur and Arsenal.
 The teams who missed out on the 1991–92 UEFA Cup, for the same reason were Sheffield Wednesday, Crystal Palace, and Leeds United.
 Arsenal and Manchester City were unable to take part for the 1992–93 competition.
 For 1993–94, Blackburn Rovers and Queens Park Rangers would have qualified.

 Leeds United missed out in 1994–95 and initially 1995–96, though they qualified for the latter via the new UEFA Fair Play ranking, which at the time gave their three top-ranking associations' highest-placed team who've not already qualified for Europe a UEFA Cup spot.
 Remaining outside the top three of the coefficient rankings, England retained its three UEFA Cup berths instead of four.
 Sixth-placed Everton lost a Fair Play berth for 1996–97 by UEFA, as punishment for the FA due to Tottenham Hotspur and Wimbledon fielding weakened teams in the 1995 UEFA Intertoto Cup.

-By this point, while England's coefficient was no longer directly affected by the ban due to it being outside of the five-year window, their coefficient continued to be affected by years of under-representation in the competition.
+By this point, while England's coefficient was no longer directly affected by the ban due to its being outside the five-year window, their coefficient continued to be affected by years of under-representation in the competition.
 As a result, Aston Villa missed out via their league position for 1997–98 and 1998–99 but qualified for both through Fair Play.
 Restructuring of UEFA competitions for 1999–2000 gave the top six associations of the coefficient ranking three UEFA Cup berths (the top three gained four Champions League berths, whilst 4–6 got three), which England now reached, whilst associations ranked seventh and eighth were given four berths for the competition.